William Orme Foster

-William Orme Foster (29 October 1814 – 29 September 1899) was an English ironmaster, coalmaster and owner of the large industrial firm John Bradley & Co, which he inherited from his uncle, James Foster in 1853.
+William Orme Foster DL (29 October 1814 – 29 September 1899) was an English ironmaster, coalmaster and owner of the large industrial firm John Bradley & Co, which he inherited from his uncle, James Foster in 1853.
 He served as a Liberal MP for South Staffordshire from 1857 until 1868.

-Biography
+Early life

 He was born in 1814, the son of William Foster of Wordsley House in Stourbridge and his wife Charlotte, daughter of William Orme of Dulwich, Surrey.
 His father had an iron business in Stourbridge, a partnership with his brother-in-law trading as Foster & Orme; but it was as heir to his uncle James Foster that William Orme Foster was to achieve wealth and position as an ironmaster in the Midlands region of England.

 Foster attended Shrewsbury School between 1826 and 1829.
 He was employed as an agent by his uncle before 1850.
 In 1852, he was appointed Deputy Lieutenant for Worcestershire.
 On James Foster's death in 1853, he inherited the bulk of his estate which was valued at £700,000.
 It included mines, ironworks, furnaces and engineering works situated at Stourbridge, Shropshire and in the Black Country region of England.
 The growth of his business was stimulated by booming railways, rails and other equipment being a major product of his works.
 In 1855, Foster bought the second version of Constable's painting The Lock for £860.

+Career

 From 1857 until 1868 Foster served as a Member of Parliament for South Staffordshire.
 He was elected unopposed for this two-member constituency in 1857, 1859 and 1865.
 After boundary changes, he contested West Staffordshire in 1868, but came only third in the poll for the two-member constituency.
 In 1867, he was described as: "a Liberal; opposed to the ballot but in favour of a "large and comprehensive measure" of Parliamentary reform.

 Other public offices held by Foster included High Sheriff for the County of Wexford in 1876, and High Sheriff for the County of Shropshire in 1883.
 In 1873 he served as treasurer of the Salop Infirmary in Shrewsbury.

 In 1867 Foster bought the Apley Park estate near Bridgnorth in Shropshire, from Douglas Whitmore for over £300,000.
 The estate included most of Bridgnorth town.
 In 1873 as landowner he held in England 8,457 acres in Shropshire, 1,917 acres in Worcestershire and 874 acres in Staffordshire, besides 9,724 acres in County Wexford in Ireland.